-A bit of Arpino Italy history
+A Bit Of Arpino Italy History

-‘La Chiesa di San Girolamo in Arpino Italy dates back to the 12th and 13th centuries and contains one of relatively few locations known as ‘La Scala Santa.’
-The original stairs are located in Rome and consists of 28 marble steps and are believed to be the literal steps Jesus walked on when visiting Pontius Pilate.
-Arpino’s stairs became official in 1836 where pilgrims would climb the central staircase on their knees and descend on either of the wooden stairs located on each side.
+‘La Chiesa di San Girolamo in Arpino Italy dates back to the 12th and 13th centuries and contains one of the relatively few locations known as ‘La Scala Santa.’
+The original stairs are located in Rome and consist of 28 marble steps and are believed to be the literal steps Jesus walked on when visiting Pontius Pilate.
+Arpino’s stairs became official in 1836 when pilgrims would climb the central staircase on their knees and descend on either of the wooden stairs on each side.
 Today after extensive rain damage.
 The roof has caved in and to venture up the stairs is a health hazard.

-Arpino Italy, Birthplace of Cicero
+Arpino Italy, Birthplace Of great Cicero

-Arpino had statues all over showing how important the city has been over the years.
-Cicero born in 106 BC is probably the most noteworthy born in Arpino Italy.
-Other remarkable people include Caius Marius born 156 BC and Marco Agrippa 63 BC (Architect of the Pantheon in Rome).
+Arpino had statues all over, showing how important the city has been over the years.
+Cicero, born in 106 BC, is probably the most noteworthy born in Arpino, Italy.
+Other remarkable people include Caius Marius, born 156 BC, and Marco Agrippa, 63 BC (Architect of the Pantheon in Rome).